Order types

 There are a number of other factors that could prevent your order being executed even if the limit or stop price is reached.

-The size of order that can be executed automatically for each share will be set by the market makers we use, and can change.
+The size of order that can be executed automatically for each share will be set by the market makers we use.
+This can change.
 If your order is too big to be placed automatically, where possible we will endeavour to place it manually.

-Some stocks have wider bid-offer spreads, therefore you should ensure you know the bid price of the share before deciding how far away to set your stop price.
+Some stocks have wider bid-offer spreads; therefore, you should ensure that you know the bid price of the share before deciding how far away to set your stop price.

 Some stocks are more volatile than others.
 You should bear this in mind when deciding how far away from the current share price to set your stop or limit price.

 By choosing to use our online limit order service you agree that Hargreaves Lansdown will not disclose or publish details of your unexecuted limit orders.
-The publishing of limit orders instructed over the telephone, and not immediately executed, is at the discretion and control of a 3rd party market maker.
-Any such telephone orders will be accepted at our discretion on a “good for the day” basis and if not executed, will be cancelled at the end of the day.
+The publishing of limit orders instructed over the telephone, and not immediately executed, is at the discretion and control of a third party market maker.
+Any such telephone orders will be accepted at our discretion on a Good for Day (GFD) basis and if not executed, will be cancelled at the end of the day.

-Limit orders are available on UK listed stocks, however we reserve the right to amend the range of stocks for which limit and stop loss orders are available.
+Limit orders are available on UK listed stocks and some overseas listed stocks currently; however, we reserve the right to amend the range of stocks for which limit and stop loss orders are available.

 We will attempt to execute limit orders and stop loss orders as soon as practicable.
 All orders will be executed in the order we receive them.

-If these criteria are not met your limit order or stop loss order will be cancelled in full.
+If these criteria are not met, then your limit order or stop loss order will be cancelled in full.

-No limit orders or stop orders will be executed in the first thirty seconds of the trading day.
+No limit orders or stop orders will be executed in the first 30 seconds of the trading day.

 Limit orders and stop loss orders will be executed on an all-or-nothing basis.
 Partial execution is not available.